abdullahaleem/unsupervised-pattern-mining/README.md

 # Pattern Mining/Recommendation with msPrefixSpan

 A algorithm that mines important patterns from unsupervised data.
-By allowing you to define what's important.
+It allows you to define what's important.
 Recommendations or other business decsions can then be made using the found patterns.

 By Abdullah Aleem and Hamidreza Almasai <br>